 Additionally, we use a unique programming mechanism called Triple E, which stands for Enrichment, Extended Learning Time, and Electives.
 During this period, students might take creative writing, algebra, or mock trial.
 For more information about Triple E, please contact the administration.

-Below, we outline academic subjects and then review our arts offerings.
+Below, we outline academic subjects.

 The end goal of our Social Studies curriculum, from 6-12, is to develop critical readers, writers, and thinkers who can see complex issue from multiple perspectives.

 Social Studies at the middle grades level begins by connecting students’ own cultures and communities with those around the world.
 In 6th grade, students examine the development of societies through a global lens.
 In 7th and 8th grades, students explore what it means to be an American and how that identity has changed over time.
 The curricula is thematic, bringing students from the pre-Columbian time period through to the present.
 There is a focus on analyzing primary and secondary source documents in order to articulate and support an argument in a variety of formats, such as debates, Socratic seminars, argumentative essays, and performances.

 Our students will be stepping into adulthood in a world that changes dramatically at an ever-quickening pace.
 The science courses at Clinton are designed to help students construct knowledge of the natural world, as well as learn how to engage in the process of scientific discovery.
 Every science class has a lab once a week in order to provide more time for students to work on inquiry-based and hands-on laboratory experiments.